PatchworkBoy/TrowasoftControl/README.md

 Arduino sketches in C++ using regular Arduino stack and MIDIUSB (https://github.com/arduino-libraries/MIDIUSB), as seems to be the most responsive & latency free method of doing it.

+UPDATE: The NEXT revision (in progress!) will do away with necessity for a NeoTrellisM4 (4x8), altho it's still my personal preferred method for controlling the 8x8, and also brings 8x pages (mapped to MIDI Chs 1-8) for the 8x8, to be expanded to 15 pages (mapped to Ch1-15) in the future.
+With all menu/page control for the 8x8 taking place solely on Ch16.

 * Video demo: https://www.youtube.com/watch?v=a8XQVMCNVKE (pre-MixMode addition)
 * Video demo2: https://www.youtube.com/watch?v=XsOMpJZBjNU (post-MixMode addition)